 Do you believe that typography is limited to writing headlines and body of text beautifully?
 Well, then you should think of it as an art or a design element.
 Since typefaces are designed with scrupulousness and possess an aesthetic appeal, and hence, using the right typeface probably can prove to be a valuable asset to your website.
 But it goes beyond using typefaces with letters, rather you can think about giving a few tweaks to the typefaces to spice up their looks.

 This key point best fit your need of creating an aesthetically amazing logo, where you can try adding few blotches, swirl or other things to change the structure of the fonts you're using.
 For example, look at the screenshot below and you'll observe Amazon.com’s logo.

 Well, the logo is subtle yet it looks fabulous.
 The arrow added to the bottom of the logo makes it look appealing to the eye.

-The above discussed key points will most likely help you create good typography.
-Understanding the significance of the aforementioned basic typographic elements and applying them correctly to your web designs will help to enhance the readability for your reader.
+The above-discussed key points will most likely help you create good typography.
+Understanding the significance of the aforementioned basic typographic elements and applying them correctly to your web designs will help to enhance the readability of your reader.